icon-call

 2. Company Overview

+A company overview video is not about listing features.
 This video exists to answer: “Who built this, and can I trust them?”

 For early-stage and growth-stage SaaS companies, this is often where founders underestimate the human side of buying.